Hi friend and Welcome!!

 - The diffraction around the edges of the microphone capsule will limit the microphone’s capability of handling very high frequencies.

 All this means is that the LDC’s diaphragm is bigger and has more mass to move, thus not being able to react as fast to changes in sound.

-The LDC is also capable of a deeper low frequency response than and SDC.
+The LDC is capable of a deeper low-frequency response than an SDC.

 - The grill of an LDC causes internal reflections and filtering, resulting in a rougher response.
-An SDC lacks a grill, thus doesn’t have this problem.
+An SDC lacks a grill and thus doesn’t have this problem.

 Because of this: